000

 Build cost is roughly similar across platforms (the team, time, and design are the main cost drivers).
 Ongoing cost differs: WordPress is often cheapest for hosting but most expensive for maintenance (security updates, plugin conflicts).
 Webflow has higher hosting fees but lower maintenance.
 Shopify charges monthly and takes a transaction percentage on e-commerce.
 Pick by use case, not by base cost.

-Do I really need to spend $20,000 on a website?
+Do I really need an agency-level website?

 Is it cheaper to build a website myself?